 Dividends on ordinary shares are recognised in equity in the year in which they are approved by the Group's shareholders.
-Dividends for the period that are declared after the date of the consolidated statement of financial position are dealt with in

 (b) Coupon on other equity

 Coupon payments on subordinated bonds that are classified as equity are reflected directly in equity when they are declared.